jvmoraiscb/jvmoraiscb/README.md

         >here.</a
       >
       <br />
       These repositories usually represent the languages ​​I am studying for some college subject or some book I found in the library.
-Additionally, I have several projects in different languages that can be accessed using the buttons below:
+Additionally, I have some projects in different languages ​​that can be accessed through the buttons below:
     </p>
   </div>
   <div style="display: inline_block" align="center">